Analytical Nuclear Gradients for State-Averaged Configuration Interaction Singles Variants: Application to Conical Intersections: Results and discussions

 The optimized geometries of the ground state ($S_0$) are summarized in Table~\ref{tb:geom}.
 Most methods correctly reproduce the experimentally observed $D_{2h}$ symmetry.
 Only SACIS predicts a lower $C_{2v}$ symmetry, yielding two inequivalent $R_{\rm CH}$ bond lengths and $\angle{\rm HCH}$ angles.
 This symmetry breaking originates from the underlying wave function.

 In SACIS, the parametrization is restricted to a Hartree--Fock-like reference determinant and its single excitations.
 Since the wave function is variationally optimized within this limited configuration space, it can lower its energy by breaking spatial symmetry to gain additional correlation energy.
-This behavior is analogous to the well-known spin-symmetry breaking in Hartree-Fock theory and to the less frequently discussed spin-preserving spatial symmetry breaking observed in certain HF solutions.\cite{Li09} Nevertheless, the deviation from $D_{2h}$ symmetry in SACIS is relatively minor, which is also supported by the negligible dipole moment of 0.003 Debye.
-When spin projection is incorporated, SAECIS restores the higher-symmetry $D_{2h}$ minimum, and the optimized geometry closely resembles that obtained with B3LYP.\cite{B3LYP}
+This behavior is analogous to the well-known spin-symmetry breaking in Hartree--Fock theory and to the less frequently discussed spin-preserving spatial symmetry breaking observed in certain HF solutions.\cite{Li09} Nevertheless, the deviation from $D_{2h}$ symmetry in SACIS is relatively minor, which is also supported by the negligible dipole moment of 0.003 Debye.
+Although SA-CASSCF preserves the $D_{2h}$ symmetry, its optimized geometry is close to that of SACIS.
+In particular, both methods predict a slightly shorter $R_{\rm CC}$ than the other methods considered here.
+When spin projection is incorporated, SAECIS restores the higher-symmetry $D_{2h}$ minimum, and the optimized geometry closely resembles that obtained with B3LYP,\cite{B3LYP} which is in good agreement with experimental values.

 The description of the $S_1$ state is more challenging and chemically richer.
 A simple theoretical consideration suggests a $D_{2d}$ structure in which the two HCH planes are perpendicular to each other, the ionic configurations (C$^+$C$^-$ and C$^-$C$^+$) are degenerate, and their coupling vanishes by symmetry.
 The resulting state is nonpolar and exhibits diradical character.
 However, this high-symmetry configuration is unstable.
 A slight structural distortion—specifically, pyramidalization of one of the methylene groups, characterized by the angle $\theta$ in Figure~\ref{fig:C2H4}—breaks the $D_{2d}$ symmetry and induces strong mixing between the two zwitterionic singlet configurations.
-This mixing localizes the $\pi$-electron pair on the pyramidalized carbon atom.\cite{Bonaci75, Brooks79, Angeli09, Filatov21, Saade24} Thus, the deviation of $\theta$ from $0^\circ$ represents energetic stabilization via charge separation, which can be viewed as a mechanism that can be interpreted as a manifestation of the pseudo-Jahn-Teller effect.
+This mixing localizes the $\pi$-electron pair on the pyramidalized carbon atom.\cite{Bonaci75, Brooks79, Angeli09, Filatov21, Saade24} Thus, the deviation of $\theta$ from $0^\circ$ represents energetic stabilization via charge separation, which can be interpreted as a manifestation of the pseudo-Jahn-Teller effect.

 In our calculations, during optimization of the $S_1$ state, several methods experienced the root-flipping issue where $S_0$ and $S_1$ become degenerate.
 In these cases, no stationary point satisfying $dE/dR = 0$ could be located on the $S_1$ surface.
 At the same time, this behavior also indicates that the method is capable of reaching the CX, demonstrating at least qualitative CX expressibility.
 However, the detailed topology of the PES around the CX is not immediately evident, particularly for SACIS and SAECIS.
 We therefore examine the PESs explicitly for each method.